LafeLabs/GuerrillaGeometry/crowd fund plans/the_story.md

 3. we need new models that shift the philosophy of industrial production, which should be about creating feedback loops that connect the human mind, human body, physical world, living world, and other humans. visual: map colored in showing how these things relate
 4. To make these models of freedom and abundance we need to build geometric structures of value and things, and make things replicate using humans, animals and the energy and things around us.
 We must directly convert trash into useful things, in a way we can easily teach to others that they will enjoy working on. visual:  self replication montage
 5. The goals are food, medicine, shelter, heating and cooling, materials, transport, communication, and a good life, and some of the machines that will be built are:motors, coolers, heaters, movers of things, storers of things, machines for making things, etc. visual: montage of useful machines flashing through fast with quick words of identity
-6. It all starts with self replicating geometric art.
+6. It all starts with self replicating geometric art built from trash.
 This can be a building block for the rest of it.
 To build a world without money and without capitalism I cannot sell this work or put it anywhere in the property system.
 And yet I need federal reserve debt currency to survive physically in the existing system while I work on this.
 So I'm asking for donations as well as money to deploy this technology to spread whatever your brand or idea or art or technology is using the power of self-replication.
 I can do crowd funded custom public deployments, classes, events, and branded custom deployments for companies, schools, government agencies, non profits and religious institutions.
 Some of the details are listed below, and there are links to the existing installations and information on future potential ones.  visuals: examples of deployments both real and imagined, corporate custom stuff referenced, description of awards with visuals to back it up, description of what I"ll do regardless

 ## Awards